cplusplus/SG20/README.md

   - HTML format split across multiple HTML documents: install/html_split/index.html

+A make target called world is also defined.
+Building this target (i.e., "make world") will generate the document in additional formats, including PDF format, but requires that LaTeX be installed.

 The build process performs spell checking.
+The build will fail if any spelling errors are detected.

+# Spell Checking

 Words that are flagged as having spelling errors can be classified into two categories: